kyma-project/busola/README.md

 > **TIP:** To solve most of the problems with Busola development, clear the browser cache or do a hard refresh of the website.

+## Symptom
-## Busola in Docker against a k3d cluster
+You are experiencing connectivity problems with Busola in Docker against a k3d cluster.

 Due to the fact the k3d cluster's API server is exposed on `0.0.0.0` address, connectivity problems may occur.